utshomax/postman-docs/src/pages/docs/collaborating-in-postman/roles-and-permissions.md

 You can also [assign](/docs/collaborating-in-postman/adding-private-network/#editing-folder-managers) network roles at the folder level:

 * **Folder Manager** - Manages specific folders and the elements in them in a team's Private API Network.
-Team members with this role can perform all actions that API Network Manager roles can perform but only in folders they have permission to manage.
+Team members with this role can perform all actions that API Network Manager role can perform but only in folders they have permission to manage.

 ## Next steps